ubarbaxor/playground/README.md

 - [ ] Dockerize

 ## disclaimer
 This is a simple playground, built from the ground up to try stuff.
-Nothing here should be considered production-ready, and no specifig goal is aimed at in this repository.
+Nothing here should be considered production-ready, and no specific goal is aimed at in this repository.
 If you find anything useful, feel free to share with or without crediting back.